nachouve/aigentflow/README.md

 - **JSON Validation**: Ensures the integrity of JSON data.
 - **Shell and Python Execution**: Executes actions as shell commands and Python functions.
 - **Action Definition**: Actions have a name, description, and a launch sentence with `$1` as a placeholder for variables.
-- **User Interface**: Layout includes a left menu to select Prompts, Actions, or History, and a right panel for lists, forms, buttons, etc.
+- **User Interface**: Built with [Streamlit](https://streamlit.io/).
+Layout includes a left menu to select Prompts, Actions, or History, and a right panel for lists, forms, buttons, etc.

 ## Configuration and Running